Master of Science, Exercise Physiology

 - Once you have submitted your application:

-- o Upload a one-page Statement of Purpose which briefly outlines your research interests and/or career goals.
+- Upload a one-page Statement of Purpose which briefly outlines your career goals.
 Include how your background and prior training make you a good candidate, as well as why Florida State University is a good fit for you.
 Please indicate up to three FSU faculty members with whom you would like to work.
 We strongly encourage applicants to familiarize themselves with the research interests of the faculty.
-Also, please state if you intend to initially apply to the dietetic internship (see DI page to see if you qualify).
+You must also state if you intend to initially apply to the dietetic internship.

 - Upload a resume or vita (information should be current).

 - Enter contact information for three recommenders.
 The system will directly contact your recommender and provide them with a link to upload their letter.
+Letters must be received by the posted deadline.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 The recommenders should be professionals you have worked for who are familiar with your academic performance and can speak directly about your qualification for this degree.
-No personal recommendations or letters from peers will be accepted as satisfying the minimum of three required recommenders.
+No personal recommendations or letters from peers will be accepted.

 - International Students: Submit official TOEFL test scores to the FSU Office of Admissions.
 The school reporting code for test scores is 5219; no department code is required.